 Local Competing Urgent Cares May Already Be Using It

 As if the benefits we’ve discussed so far weren’t enough, it’s also worth noting that many of your local competing urgent care facilities may already be using contactless check-in.
 This means that if you’re not using this technology, you could be at a competitive disadvantage.
+Local rival urgent care centers might already have embraced contactless check-in, affording them an edge.
+The pendulum of patient preference is swinging in favor of convenience and efficiency, and facilities endowed with this technology are the natural beneficiaries.

 Patients are becoming more and more accustomed to the convenience and efficiency of contactless check-in, and they will likely choose an urgent care that can offer this service over one that cannot.